piercefreeman/gpt-json/README.md

 Detected sentiment: 1
 ```

-## Templates
+## Prompt Variables

-In addition to the `json_schema` template keyword, you can also add arbitrary keys into your messages.
+In addition to the `json_schema` template keyword, you can also add arbitrary variables into your messages.
+This allows you to more easily insert user generated content or dynamically generate prompts based on the results of previous messages.

 ```python
 class QuoteSchema(BaseModel):